Electricity Generation

 • Thermal generation includes electricity generated by Yukon Energy's owned LNG and diesel units plus rental diesel units.

-• Yukon Energy uses its rental diesel generators between November and April.
+• Yukon Energy uses rental diesel generators when needed.

 There are several things you can do to reduce your electricity consumption.
 This could include washing your clothes with cold water, turning the lights off in rooms you’re not using, and unplugging electronics or appliances that are not in use.